IMPHWRM/langage-test/README.md

 # langage-test
 I dont really now what I ame doing.
-But check to see iif it work
+But check to see if it work